ABOUT JACKSON PENFIELD-CYR

-Integrity Yoga is the culmination of a decade of pain and resilience – a decade of refusing to accept pain as the new status quo within my body.
-My experience with chronic pain and autoimmune disease changed me and my sense of self.
-Through disintegration, I received an education in the science of reintegration and I discovered my yoga with integrity.
+My business is the culmination of a decade of pain and resilience – a decade of refusing to accept pain as the new status quo within my body.
+My experience with chronic pain and autoimmune disease changed me (my sense of self).
+Through my disintegration, I received an education in the science of reintegration and I discovered my practice of yoga with integrity.

-Now, informed by my lived experience and equipped with my expertise in manual and movement therapy, I serve those in need, those seeking change.
-By sharing the lessons I’ve learned and the truth I now live, I invite you to make the choice to practice personal responsibility in your health care.
+Now, informed by my lived experience and equipped with my expertise in manual and movement therapy, I'm here to serve you.
+By sharing the lessons I’ve learned and the truth I now live, I invite you to make a most vital choice – that is, to practice true ownership of your health and well-being.
 And it is truly an invitation, because no body can do it for you, yet you cannot do it alone.

-Integrity Yoga invites you to invite your Self into a healthier and happier relationship with your Body.
+I hereby invite you to invite yourself into a healthier and happier relationship with your body.

 Welcome to Integrity Yoga.

 The adventure of life is to learn.
 "Now begins the study of Yoga.”
 Jackson was born and raised in rural Vermont, where he lived an active lifestyle.
 He grew up with a love for movement, participating in many athletics, competitively and recreationally, as well as dance, theatre, chorus and orchestra, with a keen interest in learning how to work and condition his body.
 In high school, he was a four-sport varsity athlete, in basketball, tennis, track & field, and cross-country running, and a member of four state championship teams.
 The allure of action and the joy of competition inspired Jackson to challenge himself constantly in his pursuit of peak performance.